2.3 Voluntary Agencies and Sports, Cultural and Recreational Activities

 It is your responsibility to ensure that all members of staff have access to high quality training which enables them to understand their own responsibilities relevant to their role, how to identify and respond to the symptoms and triggers of abuse and neglect, and the responsibilities of other agencies.

-It is the role of the NSCB to monitor and evaluate the effectiveness of training for all professionals in the area and in doing so has highlighted the following areas:
+It is the role of the NSCP to monitor and evaluate the effectiveness of training for all professionals in the area and in doing so has highlighted the following areas:

-- If you are commissioning training, it is highly recommended that you either use the NSCB Safer Programme or ensure that the training has been validated by the NSCB.
+- If you are commissioning training, it is highly recommended that you either use the NSCP Safer Programme or ensure that the training has been validated by the NSCP.
 This ensures all safeguarding training is of the highest possible standard delivered by competent and well informed trainers;

-- If you are delivering in-house training, it is expected that you will get it validated by the NSCB, this will ensure your training is in line with the NSCB expectations for content and quality.
+- If you are delivering in-house training, it is expected that you will get it validated by the NSCP, this will ensure your training is in line with the NSCP expectations for content and quality.

 2.3 Safer Staffing